rails/rails/guides/source/active_record_querying.md

 Null Relation
 -------------

-The +none+ method returns a chainable relation with no records.
+The `none` method returns a chainable relation with no records.
 Any subsequent conditions chained to the returned relation will continue generating empty relations.
 This is useful in scenarios where you need a chainable response to a method or a scope that could return zero results.

 ```ruby
 Post.none # returns an empty Relation and fires no queries.